tsaitzu01/meme/README.md

 ## How to use this generator?
 * Download __.exe__.
-> If firebase database still work, then you can preview and download other's meme, besides, you can make your own meme.
+> If firebase database still work, then you can preview and download other's meme, besides, you can make your own meme.<br/>
 > If firebase is close, then the error message would be shown.
 However, you can create a firebase realtime database to make this project work.

 ## How to connect firebase and visual basic?